oracle/rwloadsim/workloads/OLTP.md

 If your http daemon is Apache, it will by default expose files off /var/www/html, and the recommend approach is to create a directory with sufficient space somewhere in your file system and create a symbolic link in /var/www/html pointing to this directory.
+As it is likely you will use multiple projects, the suggested approach is to have one directory visible via a browser, and then create project specific directories.

 As an example, if you have access to a /home2/mylogin directory, you could have these two directories, where the subdirectories named "sample"